Ferdinando Carulli: Biography

 Carulli was born to an affluent, upper-class family in Naples.
 His father, Michele, was a distinguished literator, secretary to the delegate of the Neapolitan Jurisdiction.

 Like many of his contemporaries, Carulli was taught musical theory by a priest, who was also an amateur musician.
 Carulli's first instrument was the cello, taught to him by the local priest.
 At the age of twenty, Carulli discovered the guitar and devoted his life to the study and advancement of this instrument.
 As there were no professional guitar teachers in Naples at the time, Carulli developed his own style of playing.

 Carulli was a gifted performer.
 His concerts in Naples were so popular that he soon began touring Europe.
 Around 1801, Carulli married a French woman, Marie-Josephine Boyer, and had a son with her.
 A few years later, Carulli started to compose in Milan, where he contributed to local publications.
 After a highly successful Paris tour, Carulli moved there.
 At the time, the city was known as the 'music capital' of the world, and he stayed there for the rest of his life.

 Carulli became highly successful as a guitar teacher in Paris.
 It was also here that the majority of his works were published.
 Later in his life, he became a self-publisher.
-In addition to his own music, he published the works of such other prominent guitarists, including Filippo Gragnani, whom he befriended and who later dedicated three guitar duets to Carulli.
+In addition to his own music, he published the works of other prominent guitarists, including Filippo Gragnani, whom he befriended and who later dedicated three guitar duets to Carulli.

 Toward the end of his life, Carulli also began to experiment with instrument making.
 In collaboration with Parisian luthier René Lacôte, he developed a 10-string instrument, the Decacorde.

 Carulli died in Paris on 17 February 1841, eight days after his 71st birthday.